Flights canceled, states of emergency declared as winter storm forecast to bring dangerous weather across U.S.

 Flight delays and cancellations

-Flight tracking site FlightAware reported over 3,300 cancellations affecting flights in or out of the U.S. for Saturday.
-More than 640 delays have already recorded.
+Flight tracking site FlightAware reported over 3,700 cancellations affecting flights in or out of the U.S. for Saturday.
+More than 2,500 delays have been recorded.

-Dallas Fort-Worth International Airport has canceled 75% of its scheduled flights.
-Nashville International Airport has canceled 59% of its scheduled flights.
+Dallas Fort-Worth International Airport has canceled most of its scheduled flights.
+Nashville International Airport has canceled more than half.

-Sunday is looking even worse, with more than 5,900 U.S. flights canceled.
+Cancellations for Sunday soared to more than 8,000 — the most cancellations in a single day since the start of the COVID pandemic in March 2020.

 Southwest Airlines dispatcher Emily Estapa told "CBS Saturday Morning" that airlines are working to prevent any unnecessary travel to airports.
 Many airlines have put travel waiver programs in place that allow fliers to reschedule their trips at no cost.